ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) Marketing
    - D) Quality

-3. **Open-Ended**: Describe the analogy of building a house in relation to project management.
-What does each component represent?

-4. **Open-Ended**: What is a Statement of Work (SOW), and why is it important in project management?

-5. **True/False**: Quality in a project refers only to the budget and schedule, and does not include the usability of the software.
+3. **True/False**: Quality in a project refers only to the budget and schedule, and does not include the usability of the software.

 Would you like additional questions?